Mount Martha Two Storey New Build: Precision Earthworks and Retaining Systems

 • Accelerated erosion in sloped sections

-In this method, we cut into higher ground and used that material to fill lower areas.
-This allowed us to achieve a stable, balanced foundation while minimising the need for imported soil.
-The approach also ensures site stability, drainage, and overall structural integrity.
+Following that assessment, we carried out a significant site cut — removing over 800 cubic metres of spoil — using a cut and fill approach to accommodate the home's garage and lower level.
+We cut into higher ground and used that material to fill lower areas, achieving a stable, balanced foundation while minimising the need for imported soil.
+The approach also supports site drainage and overall structural integrity going forward.

 Retaining Wall Systems: Choosing the Right Support for the Site